hulous/books_resumes/tech/ruby/eloquent_ruby.md

 - Simplify complex methods, remove duplication, and clarify intent.

 ### 13. Staying Out of Trouble
-- Follow Ruby community conventions and style guides.
+- Followruby community conventions and style guides.
 - Write code that is easy to read, maintain, and understand by others.

 ---

 ## Conclusion
-*Eloquent Ruby* is not just about writing code but about writing Ruby code in a way that is natural, idiomatic, and effective.
-By understanding and applying Ruby’s principles, developers can create elegant, powerful, and maintainable applications.
+*Eloquentruby* is not just about writing code but about writingruby code in a way that is natural, idiomatic, and effective.
+By understanding and applying tech/ruby’s principles, developers can create elegant, powerful, and maintainable applications.